insure logo

 Does the cost of car insurance in California decrease as a vehicle gets older?

 In general, car insurance costs decrease for older car models in California.
 As a vehicle ages, it typically loses value due to depreciation.
 Since car insurance covers the cost of repair or replacement of a vehicle, the insurance company’s liability decreases when insuring an older vehicle.
-This results in lower car insurance premiums.
+This results in lower California car insurance premiums.

 Older vehicles may be less attractive to thieves than newer models with advanced security features.
 The lower risk of theft can also lead to lower insurance premiums.